Autumn call is now closed – thank you to all who applied!

 • Nitin Sawhney, Aalto University – Human-Computer Interaction, Human-Centred Design, Participatory Action Research, Interaction Design and Children, Voice and Audio

-• Jörg Tiedemann, University of Helsinki – Computational Linguistics, Machine Translation, Machine Learning, Natural Language Processing, Information Retrieval
+• Jörg Tiedemann, University of Helsinki – Computational Linguistics, Machine Translation, Machine Learning, Natural Language Processing, Information Retrieval (PhD student from the spring call)

 • Martti Vainio, University of Helsinki – Phonetics, Speech Technology, Speech Synthesis, Prosody, Phonology